Sam Wasson

 Learn More

-How to Use White Vinegar To Repel Bugs
+How To Use White Vinegar To Repel Bugs

-White vinegar is a solution comprising around 5-8% acetic acid and 92-95% water.
-It’s created from fermenting grain alcohol, and then a second fermentation is used with acetic bacteria producing the acetic acid.
-This acid is the key to white vinegar’s signature sharp flavor and antimicrobial properties.
-When utilizing vinegar as an insecticide or repellent, you should always mix it with water, generally at a 50/50 solution.
-This mixing is necessary because vinegar is strong stuff and can damage plants and irritate the skin when used by itself.
+When using vinegar as an insecticide or repellent, you should always mix it with water, generally at a 50/50 solution.
+The mixing step is necessary because vinegar is potent and can damage plants and irritate the skin if not diluted.

-Acetic acid makes vinegar an excellent tool for pest control, repelling some of the most common backyard nuisances and even killing weaker insects.
-It’s most effective against ants, spiders, and mosquitos.
 You can keep spiders from entering your home by spraying vinegar around your property’s perimeter and entryways.
 For ants, vinegar breaks the pheromone trail they use to communicate, making it harder for them to navigate and enter your property.
 Vinegar’s potent smell is what repels mosquitoes.

-How to Use Apple Cider Vinegar To Repel Bugs
+How To Use Apple Cider Vinegar To Repel Bugs

-While white vinegar is made from grain alcohol, apple cider vinegar is made from, as you may have guessed, apples.
-Apples are added to water and yeast to ferment into ethanol and then acetic acid.
-Apple cider vinegar functions much like white vinegar, except that it has a slightly sweeter taste, is less sharp, and has about half as much acetic acid.
+Apple cider vinegar functions much like white vinegar, except that it is slightly sweeter, less sharp, and has about half as much acetic acid.
 These elements make apple cider vinegar a more mild ingredient in food and a less abrasive solution for pest control.

 Apple cider vinegar is valuable for deterring and killing mosquitoes.
 If you have significant amounts of standing water on your property, you can add apple cider vinegar to it.
 The vinegar will repel future mosquitoes and kill any larvae living in the water.